jaibeer72/ObsidianVaul-GameDevMath/Unity Car Game/Unity Car Game.md

 # Introduction  The car game assignment was made to test my abilities to make things work.
 This summary will be divided into Features Below.

 - Game Setup
-- NavMesh And Player Inputs
+- NavMesh And Player Inputs (with event-driven programming)
-- Event-Driven Programming
 - Object pooling for AI and Collectables
 - Event-based Explosion spanning
 - Data-Driven Player Stats and Game Configuration